 The 4 percent rule says you can confidently spend 4 percent of your initial portfolio In Year 1 of retirement, and then adjust that amount for inflation every year afterward.
 If you do this, your portfolio will most likely last at least 30 years, and often much longer.

 Seems straightforward: save 25x of your first-year needs and you’re golden.

 Need $50,000 your first year?
 Just save $1.25 million.

 Note Bengen’s study assumed a 50-50 split between stocks and bonds.
 That’ll be a struggle with today’s ultra-low interest rates ‘cause bond yields are in the crapper, exposing many retirees who have substantial bond holdings.
 More on that later.

 Bengen also assumed portfolios are rebalanced annually back to the target 50-50 and that the annual 4 percent + inflation withdrawal (the safe withdrawal rate) covers ALL expenses, including taxes and investment fees.

 So, obviously you can see that if you’re paying, say, a 1 percent management fee to a traditional advisor, that’s 25 percent of your annual withdrawal.
 Likewise, a 25 percent overall tax rate sucks away another percent.

 4 percent vs. 2 percent in consumption spending makes a big difference.
 It’s literally double.
 So minimizing taxes and fees will be key.

-That means thoughtful tax planning strategy and using diversified, low cost ETFs like VTI plus brokerages that charge zero maintenance fees and sensible trading fees, like Motif Investing (which allows trading 30 stocks at a time for only $9.95).
+That means thoughtful tax planning strategy and using diversified, low cost ETFs like VTI plus brokerages that charge zero maintenance and trading fees.

 This blog will show you tips on how to do all these.